gvsurenderreddy/OCHproxy/README.md

 2. Install python2.
 3. Use `pip install -r requirements.txt` to install dependencies.

+## FAQ
+*While installing the dependencies on Linux, I get a message like this:*

+    src/lxml/lxml.etree.c:16:20: fatal error: Python.h: Not found

+You need to install the header files for Python, libXML2 and libXSLT so that pip can compile `pyquery`.

+    apt-get install libxml2-dev libxslt1-dev python-dev

 ## Usage
 Use `python2 ochload.py` to start the server.
 After the first run, a file named `config.json` is generated.
 You need to add your usernames and passwords there if you want to use a hoster.